Kiritow/WarTime-Project/frame/README.md

 Use `NEW_ASYNC_THREAD` to run a new asynchronous thread.
 **New** Use `NEW_BACKGROUND_THREAD` to start a background thread.
 This thread cannot set return value.
 **New** Use `NEW_DETACHED_THREAD` to start a detached thread.
 This thread cannot set return value and cannot be canceled.
+Use `CANCEL_THREAD` to try to stop a running thread.
+Use `ISOVER` to test if the thread is over.
+Use `WAIT_FOR` to wait for the end of the processing thread.
+Use `GETANS` to get answer.
+This will call `WAIT_FOR` to wait for the answer.
 ####Example Code
 ```
 #include <cstdio>